benjamin-manning/website_benjaminmanning.io/content/project/homo_silicus/index.md

 ---
-title: Large Language Models as Simulated Economic Agents\: What, How, and When We can Learn from Homo Silicus
+title: Large Language Models as Simulated Economic Agents.
+What, How, and When We can Learn from Homo Silicus
 Summary: (with John J. Horton, \& Apostolos Filippas).
 R\&R at The Review of Economics and Statistics
 # summary: asdf